 When the holidays roll around, I'd rather spend time with family and friends than be stuck in the kitchen.
 I learned how to make Canadian bacon like this because it's such an easy-to-fix recipe.
 No one can resist Canadian bacon and apples coated with a brown sugar glaze. —Paula Marchesi, Lenhartsville, Pennsylvania

 Canadian Bacon with Apples Recipe photo by Taste of Home

 In a large cast-iron or other heavy skillet, mix brown sugar, lemon juice and pepper.
 Cook and stir over medium heat until sugar is dissolved.
-Cut each apple into 16 wedges; add to brown sugar mixture.
-Cook over medium heat until apples are tender, 5-7 minutes, stirring occasionally.
+Cut each apple into 16 wedges; add to the brown sugar mixture.
+Cook over medium heat 5-7 minutes or until apples are tender, stirring occasionally.
 Remove apples to a platter with a slotted spoon; keep warm.

-- Add bacon to skillet; cook over medium heat, turning once, until heated through, about 3 minutes.
+Add bacon to skillet; cook over medium heat, turning once, until heated through, about 3 minutes.
 Transfer to platter.
-Pour remaining brown sugar mixture over apples and bacon.
+Pour remaining brown sugar mixture over the apples and bacon.

 How to Cook Canadian Bacon + Serving Tips

 Canadian bacon is made of back bacon from the pork loin—it's much leaner than American bacon and is often cured but not smoked.
 In Canada, it's simply known as back bacon.
 Learn more about different types of bacon.

 Can you microwave Canadian bacon?

 Canadian bacon is usually precooked, so you'll only have to microwave it until it's warm enough to eat.
 Warm it in 30-second increments at 50% power until you're happy with the temperature.

 Can you cook Canadian bacon in the oven?